facebook/react/docs/docs/integrating-with-other-libraries.md

 State is maintained in the view as `this.model` and passed to the component as props.

 In addition to normal cleanup, event listeners registered through React as well as component state should be removed by calling `ReactDOM.unmountComponentAtNode()`.
-This is something React normally calls for us, but because we are controlling the application with Backbone, we must do this manually to avoid leaking memory.
+When a component is removed from within a React tree, this is called for us automatically, but because we are removing the entire tree, we must call it ourselves.

 [Try it on CodePen.](http://codepen.io/wacii/pen/OWZJMQ?editors=0010)